 Combine a visit to a typical 17th Century Canal house and the Biblical museum

-Located in an impressive 17th century Cromhouthouse in the canal district, you can find a museum where art, culture and religion get a new dimension; the Biblical Museum.
+Located in the impressive 17th century Cromhouthouse in the canal district, you can find a museum where art, culture and religion get a new dimension.
 An explanation of one of the most read and oldest books in the world: the Bible.
-What is it’s influence on Western culture and is it still a large part of our culture?
+How did it influence Western culture and is it still a part of our daily culture?

 Here, you can learn everything about the most famous bible stories, the story behind Christian holidays and also why the seven sins are so important and dangerous.
 Finally, a model of the temple of Solomon will take you back to the beginning of Christianity.

 The attic of the Cromhouthouse is the location of this special museum.
 The rest of the building is dedicated to the story of 7 generations of the Cromhout family!
 With an audio guide, you will learn everything about this rich Dutch family.
-They had a big impact on Amsterdam’s art and culture and this majestic house is full of spectacular stories.
-So visit this house in the canal district and visit two museums at the same time!
+They had a big impact on Amsterdam’s art and culture and the majestic house is full of spectacular stories.
+With a visit to the Cromhouthouse you can see two museums at once!

 |LOCATION||Herengracht 366-368, Amsterdam|

 |OPENING HOURS||Tue – Sun : 11:00 – 17:00|